isocia/isocia.github.io/Older Class/OlderClass.md

 ### Final exam review (12/08/18):
 - <a href="https://drive.google.com/open?id=1y8WXmSZhqnDGLrPU1MNW18L4yP7t87IV" target="_blank">Study these for the final: Seerah Notes</a>
+    - Make sure to use gmail and not your school email.
 - Final exam review questions:
     - <a href="http://jeopardylabs.com/play/isia-2018-semester-1" target="_blank">Part 1</a>
     - <a href="http://jeopardylabs.com/play/isia-2018-semester-1-part-2" target="_blank">Part 2</a>